Learn more about moms riding horses.

 Read Jessica’s 4 Tips for Balancing Horses and Parenthood >>

-This article originally appeared in the October 2018 issue of Horse Illustrated magazine.
+This article about mothers riding horses originally appeared in the October 2018 issue of Horse Illustrated magazine.
 Click here to subscribe!